 Davidson County Schools Nutrition Program takes your child's health seriously.
 We promise to provide a tasty, healthy breakfast and lunch in our school cafes.
 We are compliant with federal and state regulations and align our school system's wellness program with these guidelines.
 We continue to increase our offerings with fresh produce, whole grains, and lower-calorie Smart Snacks.
 We have reduced fats, sodium, and sugars in our daily allowances for student breakfast and lunches.
-We do not fry foods and serve foods containing nuts or shellfish.
+We do not fry our foods and we monitor allergens.

 Our menus include: